Skip to main content

 EU data privacy law requiring explicit consent, right to deletion, and data protection for personal information.

-Why it matters: Applies to AI systems processing EU resident data - violations cost millions.
+Why it matters: Applies to AI systems processing EU resident data.
+Violations cost millions.

 Hallucination